arwaalmalkiuqu/Smarttaskmanager/README.md

 # Smarttaskmanager
 Project Overview

 The Smart Task Manager is an enterprise-level Java application designed to organize daily tasks with integrated real-time weather intelligence.
 It follows a decoupled architecture, ensuring the core logic remains independent of the graphical user interface

+2. Technical Pillars :

-2. Technical PillarsReactive Programming: Implementation of Project Reactor (Flux and Mono) for non-blocking asynchronous data streams.
-Concurrency: Offloading I/O and network operations to Schedulers.boundedElastic() to maintain UI responsiveness.
-Thread Safety: Utilization of ConcurrentHashMap and strict adherence to the Swing Event Dispatch Thread (EDT) rules.
-API Integration: Live weather data fetching from OpenWeatherMap with an intelligent 10-minute caching mechanism.
+1. Reactive Programming Implementation of Project Reactor (Flux and Mono) for non-blocking asynchronous data streams.
+2. Concurrency: Offloading I/O and network operations to Schedulers.boundedElastic() to maintain UI responsiveness.
+3. Thread Safety: Utilization of ConcurrentHashMap and strict adherence to the Swing Event Dispatch Thread (EDT) rules.
+4. API Integration: Live weather data fetching from OpenWeatherMap with an intelligent 10-minute caching mechanism.

-Core Architecture & Design Patterns The system is engineered as a Reusable Java API, strictly separating business logic from the graphical interface.
-Facade Pattern: The TaskManager class acts as a single entry point to the system's complex sub-systems.
-Builder Pattern: Implemented via DefaultTaskManagerBuilder to provide a clean and flexible way to configure the manager instance (e.g., setting API keys).
-Reactive Programming: Built using Project Reactor (Flux & Mono) to handle data streams asynchronously without blocking execution threads
+3. Core Architecture & Design Patterns

+The system is engineered as a Reusable Java API, strictly separating business logic from the graphical interface.
+1- Facade Pattern: The TaskManager class acts as a single entry point to the system's complex sub-systems.
+2- Builder Pattern: Implemented via DefaultTaskManagerBuilder to provide a clean and flexible way to configure the manager instance (e.g., setting API keys).
+3- Reactive Programming: Built using Project Reactor (Flux & Mono) to handle data streams asynchronously without blocking execution threads